vbchomp/reading-notes/module7/module7.md

 # Module 7 - Programming with JavaScript
 [<== Main Page](../README.md)

-Fix this below for new module
 *JavaScript*
-Allows you to create rules that control each individual box (and contents)

 ## Scripts
 - Scripts save instructions to perform in order